 Some of our most interesting conversations take place in an informal setting.
 Often they will involve a “favorite beverage.”

-During the academic year, these gatherings take place on the first and third Tuesdays from 6:30 to 7:30 at Nick’s Tavern on Sloan Street in Clemson.
+During the academic year, these gatherings take place on the second Tuesdays from 6:30 to 7:30 at Nick’s Tavern on Sloan Street in Clemson.
 Usually (but not always–we are not rigid) we follow a series produced by the United Church of Christ called Thirty Second or Less.
 This series is video-based.
 It is used as a springboard for discussion.
 Sometimes we stay on topic and other times, we, well…meander.
 Participants are asked not only to engage verbally but also to LISTEN to each other.
+This year we may also experiment with opening using another UCC series called, “Still Listening, a Digital Devotional”.

 No preparation needed.
 Consistency is not necessary.
 Engagement is required.